SafeKit User's Guide

 · (6) Click on to select the file to be uploaded then “Confirm”.

 The module configuration wizard is launched with the contents of this file.
-The new scripts are visible with the “Advanced configuration” in step 2.
+The new contents are visible into the wizard.
 Got to step 4 to “Save and apply” this new configuration.

 3.4 Monitor a module